justuskebschull/CNcode_final/README.md

-# Custom analyis code to accompany the manuscript "Cerebellar nuclei evolved by repeatedly duplicating a conserved cell type set" by Kebschull et al. 2020
+# Custom analyis code to accompany the manuscript "Cerebellar nuclei evolved by repeatedly duplicating a conserved cell-type set" by Kebschull et al. 2020
 #

 Seurat data objects for snRNAseq analysis are available from GEO.